car logo

 Do I need full coverage on a financed car?

-Yes, lenders require full coverage policy with collision and comprehensive if you have a new car loan or lease.
+Yes, lenders require a full coverage policy with collision and comprehensive if you have a new car loan or lease.
 Once you pay off your loan, you're free to decide if you still need a full coverage policy.

 Does full coverage car insurance replace your car?